Nutrition and training are the two KEY FUNDAMENTALS that make up any well-rounded fitness program.

 However, as long as you are getting a good workout at least a few times per week, we're happy!

 The Department of Health recommends you accumulate 150 to 300 minutes (2 ½ to 5 hours) of moderate-intensity physical activity or 75 to 150 minutes (1 ¼ to 2 ½ hours) of vigorous-intensity physical activity, or an equivalent combination of both moderate and vigorous activities, each week.

 If you hate weight training, don't do it!
-There is absolutely no reason to force yourself into a certain way of exercising unless you have a very specific goal in mind - think a bodybuilding competition or triathlon.
+There is absolutely no reason to force yourself into a certain way of exercising unless you have a very specific goal in mind.

 What's your pick?
 Golf?
 Cross country?
 Pilates?
 You name it.

 AT THE END OF THE DAY, BOTH NUTRITION AND TRAINING IS REQUIRED FOR OVERALL HEALTH.
 WE ARE FOR THE MOVEMENT OF MOVING IN THE WAY THAT YOU ENJOY, AND BEING CONSCIOUS OF YOUR NUTRITION.

 Both are important for long-term goals like weight loss, and our best recommendation to you is to find ways to include activity in your day-to-day that you enjoy, and always be eager to learn about nutrition!

 Whatever your goal or fitness level, we’re here to help.
 THE BOD Nutrition & Training programs are a great way to take your health and fitness to a whole new level in just six weeks.
 Click here to take a look!